Snowman-s/computation-system/README.md

 //Get the log-object showing how the transformation was performed.
 //The format of that table depends on the conversion method.
 See the code of "converter.ts".
-//!WARN!
-This feature is currently particularly unstable and can easily change (e.g., method names), so use with caution. const table = transformHierarchy.getTransFormLogOf(0)!;
+//This feature WAS currently particularly unstable and could easily change, but now it seems to be fixed. const table = transformHierarchy.getTransFormLogOf(0)!;
 ```